danieldk/tinyest/README.md

 ## Introduction

-TinyEst (pronounced *tiniest*) is a maximum entropy model parameter optimizer.
+TinyEst (pronounced *tiniest*) is a maximum entropy model parameter optimizer for ranking tasks (e.g. parse ranking).
 It uses the liblbfgs library to minimize the negative log-likelihood of the model.
 The program emphasizes simplicity and clarity of data structures.

 TinyEst has the following features: